zCFD/zCFDguide/docs/source/control-dict.rst

 The eddy viscosity ratio :math:`(\mu_t/\mu)` varies depending type of flow.
 For external flows this ratio varies from  0.1 to 1 (wind tunnel 1 to 10)

-For internal flows there is greater dependence on Reynolds number.
+For internal flows there is greater dependence on Reynolds number as the largest eddies in the flow are limited by the characteristic lengths of the geometry (e.g. The height of the channel or diameter of the pipe).
 Typical values are:

 +------+-------+------+--------+--------+--------+-----------+
 | Re   |  3000 | 5000 | 10,000 | 15,000 | 20,000 | > 100,000 |